 Mark-selective fisheries have been prosecuted for Coho since 1998 and for Chinook since 2003 (Table 3-1; Appendix F).
-For the 2013 fishery season, the SFEC received a total of 43 MSF proposals for Coho and Chinook salmon in CDFO, WDFW, and ODFW fisheries.
+For the 2014 fishery season, the SFEC received a total of 47 MSF proposals for Coho and Chinook salmon in CDFO, WDFW, ODFW, and IDFG fisheries.
 Agencies provided the majority of the requested information in each of the proposals and the proposals were submitted in time for the annual review meeting by the SFEC.
-Agencies submitted five proposals for new mark-selective fisheries.
-Oregon Department of Fish and Wildlife submitted two proposals for commercial fisheries targeting Coho and Chinook in the Lower Columbia River.
-The remaining three proposals were submitted by WDFW for Chinook sport MSFs on the Snohomish and Lower Grand Ronde rivers and a commercial Chinook fishery in Grays Harbor.
+Two new mark-selective fisheries were proposed for 2014.
 Mixed bag regulations were again proposed for several of the MSFs (e.g., Oregon recreational marine and freshwater fisheries, WDFW recreational freshwater fisheries, and Canadian marine recreational fisheries).